synsense/sinabs/docs/speck/overview.md

 ### DYNAP-CNN Layer

 The DYNAP-CNN Layer is the main hardware representation of the designed spiking neural network structure.
-One of the main goal of the sinabs-dynapcnn is to provide an efficient, simply way to convert the `torch.Sequential` object to equivalent DYNAP-CNN layer configuration.
-For more details on how to use the sinabs-dynapcnn to interact with your designed SNNs, please check our tutorials.
+One of the main goal of Sinabs is to provide an efficient, simply way to convert the `torch.Sequential` object to equivalent DYNAP-CNN layer configuration.
+For more details on how to use the Sinabs to interact with your designed SNNs, please check our tutorials.

 #### Feature
 - Max input dimension for the layer: 128x128